Mobile Registration Centers Of BISP To Be Operational By November - UrduPoint

 Mobile Registration Centers Of BISP To Be Operational By November

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Oct, 2023) The Mobile Registration Vehicle Centers to facilitate the registration process for the intending beneficiaries of Benazir Income Support Programme (BISP), belonging to the remote areas of the country, are likely to be operational by the month of November.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Oct, 2023) The Mobile Registration Vehicle Centers to facilitate the registration process for the intending beneficiaries of the Benazir Income Support Programme (BISP), belonging to the remote areas of the country, are likely to be operational by the month of November.

 The Mobile Registration Centers will enable the deserving women residing in the far-flung areas to access the registration facilities through mobile vehicles.

-According to the Secretary Benazir Income Support Programme (BISP), Amer Ali Ahmad, the process of induction of Mobile Vans, started in the month of August, has entered into its last stages.
+According to the Secretary Benazir Income Support Programme (BISP), Amer Ali Ahmad, the process of induction of Mobile Vans, which started in August, has entered into its last stages.

 He informed that as many as 19 Mobile Registration Centers are being established in the remote areas of Balochistan, five in Sindh and one in Islamabad in this phase.

-“The Mobile Registration service is likely to be operational by the month of November to facilitate registration process of the beneficiaries residing in the far-off areas of the country”, Secretary BISP said.
+“The Mobile Registration service is likely to be operational by November to facilitate the registration process of the beneficiaries residing in the far-off areas of the country”, the Secretary BISP said.

 \395